kercre123/victor-dvt-upgrade/README.md

 End result is a bot which runs my custom firmware, has another bot's serial number/cloud keys, has a/b boot slots so auto-updates work, doesn't run rampost, doesn't require signed bootloaders.
 DVT1-3 heads are awesome because their CPU fuses are not set, so they can run any ABOOT/SBL/TZ/etc we want.

+This works by renaming partitions with the `parted` tool.
+There aren't enough partitions for a recovery, so there is no recovery/recoveryfs in the end result.
+You will have to trust me not to mess up in the stable branch of my firmware.

 ## disclaimer

 I am not responsible for bricks.
 If something goes wrong, and the bot won't boot, your best hope will be Qualcomm Download Mode through USB.